Skip to Content

 Practical information: The Arctic Cathedral is open daily.
 In winter, it’s open from 1 PM to 6 PM.
 You can check the opening times here.

-Getting there: You can either take bus #26 from town, take a taxi, or walk over the bridge.
+Getting there: You can either take bus #26 from town, a shuttle bus (when available), take a taxi, or walk over the bridge.
 Since buses were running very infrequently when I visited, I walked there and also to the Fjellheisen cable car (see further).
 The 1.5km walk from Polar Museum to the Arctic Cathedral takes about 20-25 minutes.
 From there, it’s an additional 1km (15 min) to the cable car.

 Arctic Cathedral in Tromso Norway